 - 2 cloves of garlic, minced

 - 1 lb ground Italian sausage (use this for AIP )

 - 1 cup coconut milk

-- 3 tsp fresh Italian parsley (plus extra for garnish)
+- 3 tbsp fresh Italian parsley (plus extra for garnish)

 - Set the instant pot to sauté and add the bacon.
 Cook until crispy and set aside, leaving the fat in the pot.

-- Keeping the instant pot on sauté, add the onion to the bacon fat and cook sauté for 5-6 minutes or until translucent.
+- Keeping the instant pot on sauté, add the onion and garlic to the bacon fat and cook sauté for 5-6 minutes or until translucent.

 - Add in the ground sausage and sauté until cooked through.
-Remove some fat if desired.
+Remove some of the fat.

-- Turn the instant pot off sauté and pour in the chicken bone broth, coconut milk, salt, pepper and diced sweet potato.
+- Turn the instant pot off sauté and pour in the chicken broth, coconut milk, diced sweet potato, salt and pepper.
 Stir to combine.

 - Remove the lid and add in the kale and parsley and allow to wilt in the hot soup.